anbehindY/Awesome-books/README.md

 Clone this repository to your desired folder:

-> Opend CMD, Terminal or GitBash in your pc and type this
+> Opend CMD, Terminal or GitBash in your pc and type this (replace 'my-folder' with the name of your desired folder)

 ```sh
   cd my-folder